 Jeffrey Lee Wilson's Obituary

-Jeffrey Lee Wilson, 60, of Tulsa, Oklahoma, passed away on February 24, 2026.
+Jeffrey Lee Wilson, 60, of Bixby, Oklahoma, passed away on February 24, 2026.
 Known to family and friends simply as Jeff, he was a man of warmth, charisma, and unwavering devotion - the kind of person who could walk into any room and instantly fill it with life.

 Jeff was born on November 1, 1965, in Falls Church, Virginia, to William and Marie (Pierce) Wilson.
 He grew up with a natural love of athletics and competition, lettering in swimming, soccer, and basketball at Edison High School.
 He went on to attend Oklahoma State University, where he studied Restaurant Management - a fitting foundation for a career built on a genuine passion for food, hospitality, and people.